DNXLabs/DMS/README.md

 For This Option	                  - Do This
 Task name                           - Type a name for the task.
 (I would suggest DMSTASK + Your name) Task description                    - Type a description for the task.
-Source endpoint                     - rdsmysql-source Target endpoint                     - rdspostgresql-target Replication instance                - Select the  Replication Instance you have created Migration type                      - Migrate Existent Data and Replicate Ongoing changes Start task on create                - Yes
+Source endpoint                     - sourcerdsmysql Target endpoint                     - targetrdspostgresql Replication instance                - Select the Replication Instance you have created Migration type                      - Migrate Existent Data and Replicate Ongoing changes Start task on create                - Yes
 CDC stop mode                       - Don't use custom CDC stop mode